MafiaHub/awesome-mafia/pages/cheats.md

 : Toggles unlimited magazine ammo

 boxer
-: Toggles Player's hands to be big (also enlarges anything that the Player holds or drops)
+: Toggles Player's hands to be big (also enlarges anything that the Player holds or drops while holding, dropped item stays enlarged and gets exponentially bigger)

 jizda
 : Toggles roof of cabriolet cars (soft top)